abrarhasan3/Modified-Checkers-Game/README.md

   <li><b>Black (Human)</b></li>
 </ol>

-There are Four type of pieces in this game.
+There are Four type of pieces in this game. <br>

 <table>